Projects

 Annual Urbalist Earth Day

-This collaborative offering to our communities is organized by four herbalists and land stewards: Suhaly Bautista-Carolina of Moon Mother Apothecary, Lynsey Ayala of Bread x Butta, Frances Perez-Rodriguez, and Laraib Ali of LoveHappy.
-Together, we unite our knowledge, creativity, desires, and skills to offer free workshops, activations, sound baths, meditations, and giveaways to ~ 100 participants.
+This collaborative offering to our communities is organized by five herbalists and land stewards: Suhaly Bautista-Carolina of Moon Mother Apothecary, Lynsey Ayala of Bread x Butta, Frances Perez-Rodriguez, Arvolyn Hill of GoldFeather, and Laraib Ali of LoveHappy.
+Together, we unite our knowledge, creativity, desires, and skills to offer free workshops, activations, sound baths, meditations, and giveaways to 100+ participants.
 We are joined by experienced and budding herbalists, farmers and farm workers, gardeners, land stewards, families, and people of all ages who are committed to honoring the planet through unique, creative, nature-based experiences on Earth Day.

-We gather annually on Earth Day in Prospect Park on Lenapehoking (Brooklyn, NY) for a powerful day of exchanging the many ways in which we demonstrate reverence to the land, Mother Earth, and its life-giving blessings.
+We gather annually in April in NYC for a powerful day of exchanging the many ways in which we demonstrate reverence to the land, Mother Earth, and its life-giving blessings.

-View images below from the 1st Annual Urbalist Earth Day (by Carolina Ramirez) *select guest portal to view*
+View images below from past convening (photos by Carolina Ramirez) *select guest portal to view*

 Plant Talk, Episode 001